codingphun/amazon-lex-customerservice-workshop/01_LexBotInformational/Readme.md

 </details>

-Now we are ready to configure Lex to send the detected intent and slot values from the user utterance to the `YourInitials_lex-workshop-LexBotHandler` Lambda function.
+Now we are ready to configure Lex to send the detected intent and slot values from the user utterance to the `YourInitials-lex-workshop-LexBotHandler` Lambda function.

 <details>
 <summary><strong>Step-by-step instructions (expand for details)</strong></summary><p>

-1. In the **Fulfillment** section of the intent, choose **AWS Lambda function** and use the selector to pick the `YourInitials_lex-workshop-LexBotHandler` function
+1. In the **Fulfillment** section of the intent, choose **AWS Lambda function** and use the selector to pick the `YourInitials-lex-workshop-LexBotHandler` function

 	<img src="images/pick-lambda.png" alt="" width="90%">

-	> There are a handful of other Lambda functions the CloudFormation template created and that they all begin with `YourInitials_lex-workshop`, so be sure to select the right one.
+	> There are a handful of other Lambda functions the CloudFormation template created and that they all begin with `YourInitials-lex-workshop`, so be sure to select the right one.

 1. Click **OK** to give Lex permission to invoke the Lambda function.
 	![alt text](images/confirm-lambda-permission.png)